-When you remove the crown from a fresh pineapple, save it.
+When you remove the pineapple top from a fresh pineapple, save it.
 Set the crown aside until it dries out a bit.
 What you see above is a crown that’s been sitting for a couple of weeks.
 It’s ready to go into the ground.
 You can plant it just like this, but if you’d like to grow more than a single plant, you can use a sharp knife to cut this crown into quarters, giving you four starts.

 Requirements for growing pineapples

 Soil: Pineapples are not picky about the type of soil they grow in.
 However, be sure that you plant them in well-drained soil.
-If you’re growing yours in a container, but sure that it has a drainage hole to allow excess liquid to flow out.
+If you’re growing pineapples in a container, but sure that it has a drainage hole to allow excess liquid to flow out.